yarin2003/Frontend/final-project-front/README.md

 # Project Structure

-My project is devided to backend and frontend:
+My project is divided to backend and frontend:
 - Backend: the backend contains entity tables for the DB and manages all the actions to be performed on it.
 The backend also responsible for the security.